nf-core/tools/README.md

 The nf-core DSL2 modules repository is at <https://github.com/nf-core/modules>

-### Running the module commands

-The `nf-core/tools` package contains a suite of commands for working DSL2 modules in your pipeline.
-The modules commands use `git` to interface with the `nf-core/modules` repository.
-Therefore you need to have have `git` installed to use the modules commands.
-You can then use the the modules commands for a variety of tasks such as creating new DSL2 modules, viewing and getting metadata about the modules in your pipeline, and installing and updating modules from a remote git repository.

 ### Custom remote modules

 The modules supercommand comes with two flags for specifying a custom remote: